♥LOVE NOTE – Friday September 14, 2012

-People often think what they are experiencing, or their reality, or their opinion, as ‘the truth’ when often times it is simply – their reality or their opinion or their interpretation.
+People often think what they are experiencing, or their reality, or their opinion, is ‘the truth’ when often times it is simply:

 This happens 99% of the time when there is conflict happening and two people have different opinions as to what is going on and are clashing about it.

 There isn’t a right or a wrong way – just different perspectives.

 The biggest problem with this is that ‘the story’ or interpretation people “make up” is through the lens/filter they perceive the world/reality through.

 And it is based in their history!

 Often times this won’t be the way ‘the Other’ sees/ experiences it.
 In fact I would say this is always the case when there is conflict and disagreements and this is especially strongest in people’s primary relationships.

 The other problem is that people experience/see things more often through a negative lens.

 People generally don’t choose the positive reality as their first option and generally don’t give ‘the Other’ “the benefit of the doubt”.